Have You Been Involved in a Vehicle Collision?

 - Cellular telephone use.

-Choosing a Traffic Lanes
+Choosing a Traffic Lane

 When news stations report vehicle collisions, they refer to numbered traffic lanes.
-The left lane is the “Number.1 Lane.”
+The left lane is the “Number 1 Lane.”
 The lane to the right of the “Number 1 Lane” is the “Number 2 Lane”, then the “Number 3 Lane”, etc.